Key Takeaways

 Everyone experiences temporary stress and anxiety sometimes.
 But if you’re living in a constant state of fear and worry, it could be a sign of an underlying mental health concern, like an anxiety disorder.
 If stress or anxiety are interrupting your ability to live your life or negatively impacting your mental health, know that you’re not alone and help is available.
 With the right support, you can manage your symptoms and reclaim control of your life.

 At Rula, we believe that everyone deserves accessible, affordable mental health care without waiting weeks or months for an appointment.
 When you need support, check out our therapist-matching program.
-In just a few clicks, you can select a provider who takes your insurance and schedule your first appointment as early as this week.
+In just a few clicks, you can select a provider who takes your insurance and schedule your first appointment as soon as tomorrow.

 Find therapists who specialize in anxiety near you